 Tutorial on How to Format WD Elements for Mac

-Summary: Reading this tutorial, you will learn how to format WD Elements for Mac when you can not use the drive on Mac due to the incompatibility between macOS and the file system.
+Summary: Reading this tutorial, you will learn how to format WD Elements for Mac to free up space, troubleshoot disk errors, or remove the incompatibility of the file system.

 If you are looking for a low-cost, high-capacity, and easy-to-use external hard drive to expand your Mac's storage or use it as a backup drive, WD Elements is an excellent buy.

 But some Mac users may encounter problems when they want to use WD Elements on Mac, such as the external hard drive read only on Mac.
 Then, formatting WD Elements for Mac can solve this issue.
 Read on to know more.

 Table of Contents:

 - 1. Can I use WD Elements on Mac